Anemia of chronic diseaseAnemia of inflammation; Inflammatory anemia; AOCD; ACD

-The anemia will improve when the disease that is causing it is successfully treated.
+The anemia will improve when the disease that is causing it is treated.

 Discomfort from symptoms is the main complication in most cases.
-Anemia may lead to a higher risk of death in patients with heart failure.
+Anemia may lead to a higher risk for death in people with heart failure.

 When to Contact a Medical Professional

 Call your health care provider if you have a long-term (chronic) disorder and you develop symptoms of anemia.

 Ferri FF.
 Inflammatory anemia.
 In: Ferri FF, ed.
 Ferri's Clinical Advisor 2016.
 Philadelphia, PA: Elsevier; 2016:703-704.